 With inflation of 10%, and interest rate linked to inflation, a borrower can borrow around half the amount as when inflation is running at 5%.
 Eg. let's assume that an individual has £10,000 disposable income.
 At maximum, with inflation of 10%, such individual can borrow £100,000 and be able to service the debt.
 (Servicing the debt means paying a provider of capital, debt, at least the quantity of money which covers the loss due to inflation.)
 With inflation of 5%, such individual can borrow £200,000 and service the debt.
-With inflation of 1% such individual can borrow £1,000,000 and service the debt.
+With inflation of 1% such individual can borrow £200,000 and service the debt.
+With inflation of 1% such individual can borrow £200,000 and service the debt.
+With inflation of 1% such individual can borrow £1000,000 and service the debt.
 With inflation of 0%, in theory, there is no limit to indebtedness, and all could live their lives at the top standard doing nothing, by simply borrowing money.
 With deflation, they could use borrowed money to keep repaying the borrowed capital.
 Zero inflation, and especially deflation, sounds like Milton Friedman's ultimate "free lunch".